 [A]fter four decades of mountainous publication, literary studies has reached a saturation point, the cascade of research having exhausted most of the subfields and overwhelmed the capacity of individuals to absorb the annual output.
 Who can read all of the 80 items of scholarship that are published on George Eliot each year?
 After 5,000 studies of Melville since 1960, what can the 5,001st say that will have anything but a microscopic audience of interested readers?

 * There’s a daft NYT discussion that asks, “Why Does the SAT Endure?
 It then narrows: “If [. . .] the test can be gamed, why are the scores still so meaningful to college admissions officials, and does the SAT put students who can’t afford to take prep classes at a disadvantage?”
-The answer should be obvious but no one gives it: colleges need some measuring device independent of schools and teachers.
+Colleges need some measuring device independent of schools and teachers.
 Otherwise they have no way whatsoever of knowing whether a 3.5 GPA from one school has any real relationship to a 3.5 from another.
+That this writer doesn’t even understand why colleges need some kind of objective metric yet has the NYT as a platform is distressing.

 * “The End of Stagnation and the Coming Innovation Boom;” especially note this: